 There are so many products on the market to help improve the overall quality of our skin and your acne.
 We’ve got anti acne moisturizers, cleansers, eye creams, serums, oils, exfoliators, masks, various treatments—you get the gist.
 All these products are supposed to help you, and they help you in different ways.
 The question is, how do we use them?
 And in what order should they be used?

-- Cleanser: Even though you’ve wiped off that top layer of makeup and gunk off your face, that does not necessarily mean your face is clean.
+- Cleanser: Even though you’ve wiped off that top layer of makeup and gunk off your face, that does not mean your face is clean.
 Now you need to really get in there and clean your actual skin.
 This is done by using a facial cleanser of your preference.
 If it cleans your face well without harming your skin, then it’s doing the job.
 (Try to not use cleansers with beads or rough particles in them—that is for exfoliation.
 You don’t want to exfoliate every day).

 - Toner: After you’ve cleansed, your face is now ready to absorb all the treatment you wish to give it!
 Using a toner helps firm your skin, along with improving elasticity.
 Most importantly, toners work to rebalance the pH in your skin that is sometimes altered from your cleansers.
 This step also helps pick up leftover dirt off your face you might’ve missed in cleaning.
+Toner will also prepare your skin to absorb the skincare you place onto it better.

-- Moisturizer: No matter what your skin type, moisturizing is an important step.
-Take the time to put some moisture back into your skin.
-If you’ve got oily skin, go for a lightweight moisturizer that sinks into your skin easily.
-If you’ve got drier skin, maybe a heavier cream moisturizer will help hydrate your skin more.
-Either way, this step helps keep your skin nice, healthy, and plump.
-(It’s also important to remember that the moisturizers you’re using may differ on the season of the year.
-Winters are dryer—heavier creams are best.
-Summers are more humid—lightweight is best.
-Etc.)
+- If you’ve got drier skin, a heavier cream moisturizer will help hydrate your skin more and keep moisture from evaporating.
+Either way, this step helps keep your skin soft, healthy, and plump.
+(It’s also important to remember that the moisturizers you’re using may differ on the season of the year and the environmental factors you are experiencing.)